vdhamer/Photo-Club-Hub/.github/README.md

 ## Installation

-If you just want to install the binary version of the app, it is simplest to get it from Apple's app store ([link](https://apps.apple.com/nl/app/photo-club-waalre/id1178324330?l=en)).
+If you just want to install the binary version of the app, it is easiest to get it from Apple's app store ([link](https://apps.apple.com/nl/app/photo-club-waalre/id1178324330?l=en)).

 ### Cloning the Repository